 Yes please wherever possible, although self referrals are accepted the GP will be need to be informed by the doctor/therapist of the assessment.
 This is for various reasons such as: Health insurance companies normally require it, the doctor often needs professional information about a child's health and development, and may need to ask the other GP/another doctor to carry out further treatment.
 In the U.K. healthcare system, the GP. holds the overall view of a patient's health, and it is important that they are aware of the assessment so they can continue to support the patient appropriately.

 Will I receive an assessment report?

 Yes you will be provided with an assessment report on completion of the assessment and this is included in the consultation fee.
 This includes the information from the consultations, and where relevant, any post consultation liaison with school/other professionals and analyses of questionnaires.
 The report will include a summary of the findings and recommendations based on the clinician's professional opinion.
-Reports will be provided as soon as possible usually within a week for most appointments, and within 2 weeks of completion of more specialised assessments e.g. Autism/ADHD assessments.
+Reports will be provided as soon as possible usually within two weeks for most appointments.
 However we recommend you discuss with your individual doctor/therapist to establish the exact timescale for your report.
 The doctors provide a patient copy of the report and send a copy to the referrer and/or General Practitioner.
 If relevant the doctor/therapist can also provide a copy or an abbreviated letter to school.
 Any additional reports may incur an additional charge.

 Will the fees be covered by my Health Insurance?